Good News on Bag Bans in The US…Except Arizona. What Happened There?

 The Freeport Town Council voted 5-0 in favor of pursuing an ordinance that will ban or charge a fee on single-use plastic bags and possibly paper bags as well.
 The issue is now with the solid waste and recycling committee, as well as the Freeport Economic Development Corporation to determine the best plan of action for Freeport.

-I developing a plan, they will consider all possible options and contemplate, offering incentives to shoppers who use reusable bags.
+In developing a plan, they will consider all possible options and contemplate what incentives to offer to shoppers who use reusable shopping bags.
 Aside from strong public support what else is working in favor of such legislation is the desire to create a customized law that is in the best interest of the town.

 From disappointment in Arizona to success in Brigantine and Pico Rivera and impending accomplishment in Freeport, there is so much happening in the bag ban movement.
 Do you know of a city or town that is missing from the bag ban map?
 If you do let us know in the comments!Tagged